AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
-I am a first-year Ph.D. student in the Computer Science department at <a href="https://www.cs.purdue.edu/">Purdue University</a>, advised by Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a>.
+I am a first-year Ph.D. student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, advised by Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a>.
 My research focus is deep learning on graphs and currently working on the graph anomaly detection problem. </p>

 <p align="justify">